farambis/StatCompare-Whiz/markdown/dependent_parametric.md

 Additionally, an $1 - \alpha$ percentile bootstrap CI is computed.

-## The Common Language ES
+<h3 id = "DG_P_CLES"> The Common Language ES <h3>

 The population effect of interest is given by:

 $$ \mathbb{P}\(D > 0\) = \mathbb{X_{i,\,post} > X_{i,\,pre}}$$

 that is, the probability that a randomly selected score from the population of difference scores ($D = X_{post} - X_{pre}$) is greater than 0 (McGraw & Wong, 1992).
 This probability corresponds to the probability of someone's score from  measurement 2 (e.g., post treatment) exceeding the person's score from measurement 1 (e.g., pre treatment).
 The latter quantity can be interpreted as the probability of a subject improving themselves in the studied variable&mdash;if higher scores reflect betterment in the said variable&mdach; or the probability of someone ameliorating in the studied variable&mdash;if higher scores reflect amelioration in said variable.
-As argued by Mastrich & Hernandez (2021), The CL es can be considered to provide a more intuitive way to understand statistical results and therefore aids practitioners in understanding research findings and making informed decisions.
+As argued by Mastrich & Hernandez (2021), The CL es can be considered to provide an intuitive way to understand statistical results and therefore aids practitioners in understanding research findings and making informed decisions.

-A parametric estimator assuming normality and homogeneity of the two measurement distribution is given by (McGraw & Wong, 1992):
+A parametric estimator assuming normality the distribution of difference scores *D* is given by (McGraw & Wong, 1992):

 $$CL = \Phi\(d_z\)$$